 Each of the four clinical education courses is graded on a credit/no credit basis.
 Specific objectives and grading criteria are required and are distributed prior to each course.
 Credit is received when all the grading criteria have been completed.
 Seminars are associated with each clinical education course and attendance is part of the grading criteria.

 Both the Houston and the Dallas campuses adhere to the same schedule for clinical education implementation.
 The clinical schedule can be found in the Clinical Education Handbook (pdf link below).

-The DPT Clinical Education Handbook contains information about the clinical education process at TWU along with many links to documents associated with Clin Ed objectives and grading, student related policies and evaluation forms.
+The DPT Student Handbook contains information about the clinical education process at TWU along with many links to documents associated with Clin Ed objectives and grading, student related policies and evaluation forms.
 Links also exist to web-based information from the APTA and the Texas Consortium of Physical Therapy Clinical Education, Inc.

 Health and Insurance Requirements for Clinical Education